Preserving and Celebrating Maasai Cultural Heritage

 Maasai High School

-The aim of Maasai High School is to increase educational opportunities for hundreds of Maasai children who otherwise not have the chance to attend high school.
+The aim of Maasai High School is to increase educational opportunities for hundreds of Maasai children who otherwise do not have the chance to attend high school.
 This school has become very popular because of its unique approach to formal education.
 The school takes Maasai cultural heritage into account and is economically affordable for hundreds of pastoralists in Kajiado Dstrict.
 Click to learn more about Maasai High School

 Merrueshi Primary School